-Red Ants Pants was founded in 2006 by Sarah Calhoun.
 Tired of wearing men’s work pants that didn’t fit, Calhoun designed pants that would fit, function and flatter working women.
-The pants are made in the USA and that will not change.
+Red Ants Pants are made in the USA and that will not change.
 Red Ants Pants is based out of White Sulphur Springs, Montana where the storefront, distribution center, and international headquarters all reside in an historic saddle shop.
-Known for their grass roots marketing efforts, including ‘Tour de Pants’, the direct sales business model is proving effective, even in tough economic times.
+Known for their grass roots marketing efforts, including ‘Tour de Pants,’ the direct sales business model is proving effective.

 Awards and Recognition

 - Montana Business Hall of Fame inductee.
 August, 2018.

 - Outside Online features on the rise of women’s workwear.
 June & October, 2018.

 - The Red Ants Pants Music Festival is named the 2018 Event of the Year award from the Montana Office of Tourism and Business Development.
 April, 2018.

 - Helena College commencement speaker.
 May, 2017

 - Intel #SheOwnsIt featured business woman.
 April, 2017.

 - MSNBC ‘Made in the USA’ segment feature and TV interview.
 February, 2017.